Police: no one hurt in Tuesday confrontations; 13 arrested

 By 11:30 p.m., the group remained outside Chipotle, screaming at officers and National Guardsmen.
 About midnight, police had shut down the Route 293 off ramps to South Willow Street.

-In a tweet shortly after midnight, Manchester police said they shut off ramps to Interstate 293 at one point to control a group of South Willow Street protesters.

-Capano told the Police Commission that Floyd died a "horrific murder" and he gets disgusted when he vies the video of his death.
-"I won't even refer to him as a police officer," Capano said about Derek Chauvin, the Minneapolis police officer charged with murder.
+Capano told the Police Commission that Floyd died a "horrific murder" and he gets disgusted when he views the video of his death.
+"I won't even refer to him as a police officer," Capano said of Derek Chauvin, the Minneapolis police officer charged with murder.

 Capano said that he had a difficult discussion with Black Lives Matter organizer Ronelle Tshiela during a meeting at the Manchester police station on Saturday.
 It started heated, but it ended with them exchanging telephone numbers.